matterial/oknow/README.md

 Ok, now...
 =====

-A simple promise module for deferred callbacks in JavaScript.
+A simple promise module for deferred callbacks for JavaScript.

 ## The idea